NaC-L/TritonTraceAssembler/README.md

 # TritonTraceAssembly
 Creates a trace, prints the registers and (if you wish) gathers the trace together into a basic block, simplify it with triton and paste it.

 current version supports x86_64 only.
-IDA PRO plugin
+IDA plugin

 version 0.8